doyeonOh/Angular2ChromeExtensionSeed/README.md

 Get the project localy: git clone https://github.com/Toldwin/Angular2ChromeExtensionSeed.git

+Install the project module dependencies, go in the project folder : npm install

 # Use
 To launch/use the extension directly in your browser as a standard web page, in the project folder use: ng serve